Three from Variety

 Three from Variety (German: Drei vom Varieté) is a 1954 West German drama film directed by Kurt Neumann and starring Ingrid Andree, Peter Pasetti and Paul Dahlke.
 It is based on the 1912 novel The Oath of Stephan Huller by Felix Hollaender which has inspired a number of film adaptations.
-The plot revolves around a love triangle around a high wire circus act.

 The film's sets were designed by the art directors Ernst H. Albrecht and Paul Markwitz.
 It was shot at the Göttingen Studios.

+Synopsis

+The performers of a high wire circus act become involved in a love triangle.